 Cradle cap is a harmless skin condition that's common in babies.
-It usually clears up on its own within 6 to 12 months, but there are things you can try to make it better.
+It usually goes away on its own in 6 to 12 months, but there are things you can try to make it better.

 Check if your baby has cradle cap

 The main symptom of cradle cap is patches of greasy, scaly skin.

 It's usually found on the scalp and face, but sometimes affects the nappy area.
 It can look like: